karlseguin/the-little-redis-book/en/redis.md

       end
       return friends

-Instead of getting the gender from specific hash, we could get it from the stored friend data itself.
+Instead of getting the gender from specific hash field, we could get it from the stored friend data itself.
 (This is a much slower solution, and I personally prefer the original, but it does show what's possible).

 ### Atomic